-- 1. Number of houses in Colwall Parish in 2011 equalled 114113 and therefore 14% growth equals 160 dwellings.
-Including a 10% uplift to provide some resilience to meeting the target gives a requirement for 176 dwellings. - 2.
-As at 26 November 2019 there were 106 commitments (that is, houses with extant planning permission, houses being built or houses completed since April 2011).
+- 1. Number of houses in Colwall Parish in 2011 equalled 114113 and therefore 14% growth equals 160 dwellings. - 2.
+In April 2020 there were 112 commitments (that is, houses with extant planning permission, houses being built or houses completed since April 2011).
 This also allows for the net loss of 16 dwellings through the redevelopment of Chevenham where the 34 flats will become 18 houses.
-Windfalls average 2 per year in the Parish, giving a likely figure of 24 over the remaining plan period up to 2031.
-Therefore, the Plan needs to positively plan for 46 dwellings.
-Working in within the Ledbury rural Housing Market Area (HMA) and the adopted Herefordshire Local Plan Core Strategy requires an indicative target growth figure for housing of 14% for this HMA over the Plan period.
+Windfalls average 2 per year in the Parish, giving a likely figure of 22 over the remaining plan period up to 2031.
+Therefore, the Plan needs to positively plan for at least 26 dwellings.
+Working in sequence from the LSCA Areas with greatest capacity this requires the development of Area 3A and 3B (the disused former school and an adjacent within the Ledbury rural Housing Market Area (HMA) and the adopted Herefordshire Local Plan Core Strategy requires an indicative target growth figure for housing of 14% for this HMA over the Plan period.
 The supporting text sets out (in paras 4.8.6 - 4.8.10) that "The approach adopted in this plan sets out to respond to these needs and requirements in a flexible and responsive way.
 Together with the roll out of the neighbourhood planning agenda, this strategy will empower communities to evolve as sustainable places whilst respecting their fundamental rural character."
 It goes on to say, "The minimum rural HMA target represents a level of growth for parishes, as a percentage and which is proportionate to existing HMA characteristics."
 In seeking to accommodate these new dwellings the following data has been used: